What Developers need to know about adding bike parking to their projects

 - Think about security and potential bike theft.

-- Is there concrete or asphalt to install the bike rack?
-Bike racks must be bolted to concrete or asphalt.
+- Is there concrete to install the bike rack?
+Bike racks must be bolted to concrete.

 - Who owns the property?
 The city installs bike racks only on public property.

 - What about adding bike parking on private property (schools, shopping centers, apartment complexes...)?
 I recommend contacting the business or property management company directly and make a request.